-Management is responsible for the accompanying budget of revenues, expenditures and fund balances of The Canyons Metropolitan District No. 7 for the year ending December 31, 2018, including the estimate of comparative information for the year ending December 31, 2017, and the actual comparative information for the year ending December 31, 2016, in the format prescribed by Colorado Revised Statutes (C.R.S.)
+Management is responsible for the accompanying budget of revenues, expenditures and fund balances of The Canyons Metropolitan District No. 7 for the year ending December 31, 2018, including the estimate of comparative information for the year ending December 31, 2017, and the actual comparative information for the year ending December 31, 2017, and the actual comparative information for the year ending December 31, 2017, and the actual comparative information for the year ending December 31, 2016, in the format prescribed by Colorado Revised Statutes (C.R.S.)
 29-1-105.
 We have performed a compilation engagement in accordance with Statements on Standards for Accounting and Review Services promulgated by the Accounting and Review Services Committee of the American Institute of Certified Public Accountants.
 We did not audit or review the budget nor were we required to perform any procedures to verify the accuracy or completeness of the information provided by management.
 Accordingly, we do not express an opinion, a conclusion, nor provide any form of assurance on the accompanying budget.